Empowering students with language-based learning differences

 Since 2014, Siena has been producing an annual musical.
 In these productions, 4th-12th grade students act, sing, design sets/costumes, choreograph, run props and serve on set/lighting crew.
 Hands-on opportunities in drama permeate the Siena curriculum:

-Siena offers drama as an elective for middle and high school students:
+Siena offers drama as an elective for all students:

 Middle school students participate in a wide variety of activities to help teach the basics of theater and discover their inner thespians.
 From pantomime performances to radio dramas, students learn how to express conflict, incorporate music, craft characters, and project their voice.
 They perform monologues and create stage posters, learning all aspects of theater from planning a show (including script writings and set design) to performing in character.
 Studying the acting tools of mind, movement, and voice, students learn stage directions, practice memorizing and writing scripts, writing scripts, and learn how to analyze verse and prose.